 - Protection against widespread loss of production of the insured crop in a county.

-- Developed on the basis that when an entire county's crop yield is low, most famers in that county will also have low crop yields.
+- Developed on the basis that when an entire county's crop yield is low, most farmers in that county will also have low crop yields.

 - Your individual yield could be lower than the average county yield, resulting in no indemnity payment.